Three early problems on size Ramsey numbers: Complete bipartite graphs

 \begin{proof} Let $G$ be a complete bipartite graph with one part $A$ of order $2s^2$ and the other part $B$ of order $2et2^s$.
 We claim that $G$ is Ramsey for $K_{s,t}$, which implies the desired result since $G$ has $4es^2 t2^s$ edges.
 Consider a red/blue coloring of $E(G)$.
 Call a vertex in $B$ \emph{red} if at least half its incident edges are red and \emph{blue} otherwise.
 Without loss of generality, we may assume that there are at least $et2^s$ red vertices in $B$.
 Each such vertex contributes at least $\binom{s^2}s$ red stars $K_{1,s}$ whose central vertex is in $B$.
 Since there are exactly $\binom{2s^2}s$ $s$-tuples in $A$, one of them must appear as the set of leaves of such a star at least

 times, yielding a red $K_{s,t}$, where we used the inequality $1-x \geq e^{-2x}$, valid for $x \in [0,\frac 12]$. \end{proof}

-By being a little more careful in the proof of \cref{prop:kst-ub}, we can improve the bound by a factor of $8+o(1)$ to $\rhat(K_{s,t}) \leq (e/2+o(1))s^2 t2^s$, where the $o(1)$ term tends to $0$ as $s \to \infty$.
+By being a little more careful in the proof of \cref{prop:kst-ub}, one can improve the bound by a factor of $8+o(1)$ to $\rhat(K_{s,t}) \leq (e/2+o(1))s^2 t2^s$, where the $o(1)$ term tends to $0$ as $s \to \infty$.
 This can be done by picking $A$ of order $s^2/2$, $B$ of order $(e+o(1))t2^s$, using both red and blue stars out of vertices of $B$ and applying convexity, though we also need to be a little more careful with the inequalities.
-It follows from \cite[Theorem 4.6]{MR1972078} that this upper bound is asymptotically tight, i.e., that
+This stronger upper bound is also present in \cite{MR479691} and it follows from \cite[Theorem 4.6]{MR1972078} that it is asymptotically tight, i.e., that

 as long as $t$ is sufficiently large in terms of $s$, where the $o(1)$ term tends to $0$ as $s \to \infty$.

 The lower bound argument, essentially due to Erd\H os and Rousseau \cite{MR1212883}, is somewhat more involved.
 Since $\rhat(K_{s,t})\geq \rhat(K_{s-2,t})$, it suffices to prove the following statement.